ovh/docs/pages/platform/data-integration/guide_01_cli_installation/guide.en-ca.md

 ---
 title: Data Integration - CLI - Installation
 excerpt: Learn how to install the Data Integration CLI
-updated: 2023-06-27
+updated: 2023-07-07
 ---

 > [!primary]
 > The Data Integration product is in `beta`.
 During the beta-testing phase, the infrastructure’s availability and performances are not guaranteed.
-Please do not use this service for applications that are in production, while this phase is not complete.
+Please do not use this service for applications that are in production while this phase is not finished.

 ## Objective